vivaria/edisonrul.ing/docs/source/cards/c/chaosrider-gustaph.md

 ### Card Rulings

-●You can only activate Chaosrider Gustaph's effect during your Main Phase 1 or 2.
+*   You can only activate Chaosrider Gustaph's effect during your Main Phase 1 or 2.
-●Chaosrider Gustaph's effect does not target.
+*   Chaosrider Gustaph's effect does not target.